alphagov/gds-way/README.md

 You can add a new file to the source folder (or an appropriate sub-folder) to create a new page.

-It is probably easiest to copy an existing file and change the name if you are new to writing text in [markdown](https://www.markdownguide.org/).
+It is probably easiest to copy an existing file and change the name if you are new to writing text in [markdown][].

 You then need to manually add your new page to one of the menu files in [source/partials/\_nav...](source/partials/_nav...) for it to appear in one of the menus.